microsoft/fluentui/packages/experiments/src/components/Button/docs/ButtonDos.md

-- Make sure the label conveys a clear purpose of the button to the user.
-- Button labels must describe the action the button will perform and should include a verb.
-Use concise, specific, self-explanatory labels, usually a single word.
-- Buttons should always include a noun if there is any room for interpretation about what the verb operates on.
+- Do use Button labels that have a clear purpose.
+Labels should describe the action of the button in a single line and include a concise verb.
+If their is room for interpretation about what the verb operates on, a noun should also be used.
-- Consider the effect localization will have on the button and what will happen to components around it.
+- Do consider the effect localization will have on the button and what will happen to components around it.
 - If the button’s label content is dynamic, consider how the button will resize and what will happen to components around it.
-- Use only a single line of text in the label of the button.
+- Do use only a single line of text in the label of the button.
-- Expose only one or two buttons to the user at a time, for example, "Accept" and "Cancel".
-If you need to expose more actions to the user, consider using checkboxes or radio buttons from which the user can select actions, with a single command button to trigger those actions.
+- Do expose only one or two buttons to the user at a time.
+If you need to expose more actions to the user, consider using checkboxes or radio buttons.
-- Show only one primary button that inherits theme color at rest state.
+- Do show only one primary button that inherits theme color at rest state.
 In the event there are more than two buttons with equal priority, all buttons should have neutral backgrounds.
-- "Submit", "OK", and "Apply" buttons should always be styled as primary buttons.
-When "Reset" or "Cancel" buttons appear alongside one of the above, they should be styled as secondary buttons.
+- Do style "Submit", "OK", and "Apply" buttons as primary buttons.
+Style "Reset" or "Cancel" buttons that appear alongside one of the above, as secondary buttons.
-- Default buttons should always perform safe operations.
+- Do ensure that Default buttons always perform safe operations.
 For example, a default button should never delete.
-- Use task buttons to cause actions that complete a task or cause a transitional task.
-Do not use buttons to toggle other UI in the same context.
+- Do use task buttons to cause actions that complete a task or cause a transitional task.
+Don't use buttons to toggle other UI in the same context.
 For example, a button may be used to open an interface area but should not be used to open an additional set of components in the same interface.